 Even the most healthy, successful people need support facing difficult truths.
 People seek out help because dishonesty is hugely distracting and diverts energy away from our goals and dreams.
 Still, being honest isn’t always simple or easy to do.

 In my adult life, honesty has been the way I step forward when I’m stuck.
 But for as many times as I’ve stepped forward in my truth, I’ve avoided it too.
 I’ve exaggerated my abilities when I didn’t think I was good enough, or downplayed them to make someone else feel better.
 And I’ve hurt people close to me by not sharing the full truth of a situation.
 I’ve discovered that dishonesty is a good teacher too.
 For me this path is about practice–not perfection.
 There are always new layers, new discoveries, and even new skills to hone on this path.
 I am still a student of this process.

 Honesty takes great courage and dedication.
 To practice skillfully, it also requires compassion for all involved.

 One thing I know for sure—the world needs your heartfelt truth.
 I’m here to walk beside you and help you share it.

 I live on Salt Spring Island, British Columbia, Canada.
-My dogs take me for daily walks and remind me to smell the roses–and whatever else is on the road.
+I volunteer with the Canadian Coast Guard Auxiliary.
+When I’m not out at sea, my dog takes me for walks and reminds me to smell the roses—and whatever else is on the road.
 I love trees, community, traveling, writing, children, honesty, silly jokes, random acts of kindness, hiking at sunrise, deep listeners and the feeling of being trusted.

 I’d love for you to come on this journey with me by subscribing to my newsletter.
 It’s important to me not to waste space in your inbox, so I’ll only write when I have something valuable to share.
 Or come on hikes with me via Instagram—nature is so unapologetically honest.
 I enjoy reading your comments and communicating back whenever possible.